 - Create an account at duo.com

-- Generate and save the credentials into your Layer 1 Password Manager.
+- Generate and save the credentials into your Offline Password Manager.

 - Use the Documentation to integrate as much as possible.

-- You should always choose a DUO Integration if available above all other integration methods.
+- You should always choose a DUO Integration or Krypton/OTP/U2F/Yubikey above all other options.

-- Authy is a great fallback for Google Authenticator (see below)
+- Authy is a recommended for any Google Authenticator codes.